cheneyuwu/vtr_testing_radar/installation.md

 git clone git@github.com:cheneyuwu/vtr_testing_radar.git
 ```

-## Build VTR3 Docker container
+## Build VTR3 Docker Image

-This builds a container that has all dependencies installed.
+This builds a image that has all dependencies installed.

+NOTE that if you are using obelisk, then change the image name to `vtr3_main_lidar_<your name>` or something else to avoid conflicts.

 ```
 cd ${VTRSRC}
-docker build -t vtr3 \
+docker build -t vtr3_main_lidar \
   --build-arg USERID=$(id -u) \
   --build-arg GROUPID=$(id -g) \
   --build-arg USERNAME=$(whoami) \